High School FAQ

 Are teachers available for counseling?

-A teacher who can help is as close as your telephone, your fax machine or your computer (using e-mail or the message board).
+A teacher who can help is as close as your telephone or your computer (using e-mail or the message board).

 What does Seton require for admission to obtain a Seton diploma?